-Public Speaking has always been my greatest fear and least favorite thing.
+Public Speaking has always been my greatest fear.

 I’ve always hated and feared it with a passion ever since I was a kid.